 - To find this information follow the instructions below:

-- Select myInfo Login (lower, right hand corner of the webpage).
+- Select myInfo Login (top right section of the we bpage).

 - Choose the Financial Aid tab and select “My Award Information.”